Camel (band): 1990s

-After a seven-year hiatus, Latimer revived the Camel name in 1991 and released the album, Dust and Dreams under his own independent label Camel Productions.
+After a seven-year hiatus, Latimer revived the Camel name in 1991 and released the album Dust and Dreams under his own independent label Camel Productions.
 The album featured several players who had appeared on the group's two previous albums in the early 1980s.
 Keyboardist Mickey Simmonds, who had previously backed Mike Oldfield and Fish, joined in 1992.

-In 1992, a man named Roy Clay approached former Camel drummer Andy Ward and claimed to be a fan of the band as well as an experienced music manager.
-Clay proposed a Camel reunion tour; Ward supported the scheme but Peter Bardens was the only other former member to show interest.
-Clay then enlisted some former members of Caravan and attempted to promote the band as a legitimate new lineup of Camel, but a copyright challenge from Latimer forced a name change.
-Under the name Mirage, this group conducted a short tour in late 1994 and released a live album.
-The members of Mirage were never compensated, and Clay's fraudulent practices were addressed in a 1995 song by Caravan.
-Also under Clay's management, Bardens led another band under the name Mirage that released a live album in 1996.
-Clay also sold counterfeit Camel merchandise, and several years later was convicted of fraud and forgery.

 In the meantime, Latimer and Hoover wrote Harbour of Tears (a nickname for Cobh Harbour in Ireland from which many sailed to the United States during the Great Famine) under the Camel name, which was released in 1996.
 In 1999 Latimer, drummer Dave Stewart, bassist Colin Bass, and keyboardist Ton Scherpenzeel recorded Rajaz, a record inspired by an ancient Arabic poetic metre of the same name that reflects the rhythm of camel footsteps in the desert.

-2000s-2010s
+2000s–2010s

 In 2001, Latimer assembled another new lineup with Bass, drummer Denis Clement, and keyboardist Guy LeBlanc.
 The band released the album A Nod and a Wink in 2002.
 The album was dedicated to former member Peter Bardens, who had died early that year, The group was inactive for much of the following decade as Latimer received treatment for myelofibrosis.

 After Latimer's recovery, Camel returned to touring in 2013, including full performances of The Snow Goose.
 A new and extended version of that album was released in November 2013.
 LeBlanc withdrew from touring in 2014 due to illness and died in 2015; he was replaced by a returning Ton Scherpenzeel.

-Latimer was presented with a Lifetime Achievement award at Orange Amplification's 2014 Progressive Music Awards, and the 2013-14 Snow Goose tour was nominated in the category of Live Event.
+Latimer was presented with a Lifetime Achievement award at Orange Amplification's 2014 Progressive Music Awards, and the 2013–14 Snow Goose tour was nominated in the category of Live Event.
 The band continued to tour throughout the decade, and a live DVD recorded at Royal Albert Hall was released in early 2020.
 Latimer continues to write new music, though the band has not released a studio album since 2002.